-Prerequisite(s): AMT270 with a grade of C or higher
+Prerequisite(s): AMT270 with a grade of C or higher, or permission of instructor

-F BIO 230 Biohazardous Risk Reduction
+Ŧ BIO 230Biohazardous Risk Reduction

 Theory and practice of Good Laboratory Practices (GLP), Good Manufacturing Practices (GMP) in the context of biosafety ideally practiced in all containment laboratories.
 The information presented is consistent with Center for Disease Control (CDC) and the National Institute of Health (NIH) guidelines.